Update: August 18th, 2022 - Stripe Connect Integration

 Vendor Commission for Cash on Delivery (COD) Orders

-In the case of COD orders, MarketKing has 3 available settings for handling commission.
+For COD orders, MarketKing has 3 available settings for handling commission.
 More info in the Commissions article.

-• None
+- None

-• Ignored
+- Ignored

 With this setting, COD orders are ignored in terms of commission.
-Refunds also have no effect on vendor commission
+Refunds also have no effect on vendor commission.

-• Reversed
+- Reversed

-With this setting, it is considered that the vendor receives the cash from the customer, and therefore the vendor has to pay the admin their share.
+With this setting, it is assumed that the vendor receives the cash from the customer, and therefore the vendor has to pay the admin their share.
 For commissions, this means that the vendor balance is reduced when such an order is marked as completed (the admin takes their share directly from the vendor balance).

 Note: